 • GME Resident

-Dr. Khair attended medical school at the Lebanon - American University of Beirut Faculty of Medicine.
-Dr. Khair completed her intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as part of the integrated internship.
+Dr. Jordan attended medical school at Florida State University, College of Medicine.
+Dr. Jordan completed her intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as part of the integrated internship.

 Positions Held:

-Dr. Wang attended medical school at the Yale University School of Medicine.
-Dr. Wang completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as part of the integrated internship.
+Dr. Laureano attended medical school at the University of Kentucky, College of Medicine.
+Dr. Laureano completed his intern year with the Department of Ophthalmology at the University of Kentucky College of Medicine as part of the integrated internship.

 PGY-3